Werner Catel: Action T4

 The "extermination of the life of an "idiot child" or an adult in a similar condition.
 Catel defined "idiot children" as being "such monsters ... which are nothing but a massa carnis".

 Postwar career

 After the war Catel took charge of the Mammolshöhe Children's Mental Home near Kronberg, where he continued to rally for the euthanasia of children deemed beyond hope.
 In 1949 he was found to have committed no grave crimes by a denazification board in Hamburg, and became attached to the University of Kiel in 1954.
 There was serious discussion after his death in 1981 of establishing a Werner Catel Foundation with $200,000 from his estate, but the idea was finally dismissed in 1984.

+A 2024 investigation of Mammolshöhe by the Hesse State Welfare Association (Landeswohlfahrtsverband Hessen) found that Catel used his position to illegally experiment on children.
+In particular, he tested the tuberculosis drug thioacetazone on them despite knowing that the drug had severe side effects on children.
+At least four children died as the result of his experiments.
+In addition, Catel recruited former colleagues from the Leipzig euthanasia program to Mammolshöhe, and investigations into his work were obstructed by other doctors, pharmaceutical companies and the medical bureaucracy.